Young woman on a laptop with her credit card in hand.

 What Is FICO® Score 8?

-FICO® Score 8 is a base credit score that credit providers use to help figure out a potential borrower’s credit risk.
-Your payment history, credit utilization, length of credit history, new credit inquiries, and the types of accounts you have (your credit mix), are all factors that come into play within FICO® Score 8.
+FICO Score 8 is a base credit score that credit providers use to help figure out a potential borrower’s credit risk.
+Your payment history, credit utilization, length of credit history, new credit inquiries, and the types of accounts you have (your credit mix), are all factors that come into play within FICO Score 8.

 What factors go into your FICO® Score 8?

-The information that you have on your credit report and your credit habits can affect your FICO® Score 8, according to FICO’s website.
-For example, keeping your credit use low can help your FICO® Score 8, while too many late payments on your credit card bill can hurt your score.
-Key categories that go into determining your FICO® Score 8 include:
+The information in your credit report and your credit habits can affect your FICO® Score.
+For example, keeping your credit use low can help you get a higher score, while too many late payments in your credit card history can hurt your FICO® Score.

 A history of on-time credit accounts may help your score, while a late payment could hurt it.